 You enter Casa Azzurra directly into the sitting-room/kitchen whose floor is made up with bright and crystal clear majolica.

 The kitchen is equipped with 4 burners, an electric oven, a refrigerator with freezer.
-In the living area there are a table for four people, a tv, a sofa bed and a netbook with 3g internet connection (on request).
+In the living area there are a table for four people, a satellite cable tv, a sofa bed and wifi connection.

 From the kitchen few steps will lead you the romantic bedroom in the loft (mezzanine).